ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/notes.md

 ---
-title: Memos
+title: Notes
-permalink: /memos/
+permalink: /notes/
 ---

-# Memos
+# Notes

-These memos are a collection of personal notes on mathematical topics that I have encountered.
+These are a collection of personal notes on mathematical topics that I have encountered.
 They are not peer-reviewed and may contain errors.
 If you find any, please let me know!

 <!-- ## Deflation